gameblabla/gmenunx/README.md

   - Button repeat toggle and speed
   - Volume level
   - Aspect ratio control
-  - Option to apply volume and brightness on first boot, in Settings menu
+  - Option to apply volume and brightness settings on first boot

 Access these options in the Device menu